 Don’t worry, you can always rent sturdy hiking shoes, waterproof jacket and pants in the booking process.
 We do not rent gear from locations, it must be ordered in advance.

-Food and beverages are NOT included.
-A café sells drinks and light refreshments on the boat.
+Food and beverages are not included on this tour.
+There is a café that sells drinks and light refreshments on the boat however.
 In between tours you spend around 60 minutes in Reykjavík close to cafés, restaurants, and hot dog stands.
 During the Golden Circle tour a stop is made at a café/restaurant.

 We do our very best but sightings of whales cannot be guaranteed.